Novel phenomena of the Hartle-Hawking wave function: Preliminaries

 \section{Preliminaries}

 In this section, we briefly review the Wheeler-DeWitt equation \cite{Kiefer:2007ria} with a minimal content of matter in the universe, and a specific choice of the boundary condition, the Hartle-Hawking wave function \cite{Hartle:1983ai}.
-The metric signature was taken to be $(-,+,+,+)$, and Planck units are used through out the paper.
+The metric signature was taken to be $(-,+,+,+)$, and Planck units are used throughout the paper.